 As inshore coastal space is allocated and aquaculture technology and methods develop, aquaculture is moving offshore.
-The offshore operations are less intensive, larger, and will mainly be submerged.
-The space required for an inshore mussel farm ranges from 3ha to 50ha.
+The offshore operations are less intensive, larger, and will be submerged.
+The space required for inshore mussel aquaculture activity ranges from 3ha to 50ha.
 The space for an offshore operation can be up to 10,000ha.
 There are several proposals for offshore aquaculture in New Zealand ranging between 3000ha and 5000ha (30 to 50 square kilometres).

-By the end of 2001, when the moratorium discussed in Section 3 of this document was initiated, there were over 200 applications nationwide for marine farming operations (a total of nearly 50,000ha).
-The increase in demand for marine farms is placing pressure on parts of New Zealand's coast.
-It is also highlighting conflicts between the aquaculture industry and other coastal users about the way resources on the coast should be managed in the future.
+By the end of 2001, when the moratorium discussed in section 3 of this document was initiated, there were over 200 applications nation-wide for marine farming operations for a total of nearly 50,000ha.
+The increase in demand for marine farms is placing pressure on parts of New Zealand's coast and highlights conflicts between the aquaculture industry and other coastal users about the way resources on the coast should be managed in the future.

-2.2 The Greater Wellington Region
+2.2 Greater Wellington

-There has been very low demand for aquaculture on the Region's coast.
-At the present time, there are three resource consents for aquaculture operations in the Region.
-One is for a 2.9 hectare marine farm in Mahanga Bay in Wellington Harbour.
-The other two consents are in the Wairarapa, for an area of 0.16 hectares and 4 hectares respectively.
+There has been very little demand for aquaculture on Greater Wellington's coast.
+At the present time there are three aquaculture operations in the Region.
+Resource consents have been granted for these.
+One of them is for a marine farm in Mahanga Bay in Wellington Harbour.
+It covers an area of 2.9 hectares.
+The other two consents are in the Wairarapa, one for an area of 0.16 hectares and the other for 4 hectares.

-The Regional Coastal Plan does not address aquaculture as a specific activity.
-Instead, it addresses associated activities that occupy or disturb the seabed and addresses the placement of structures.
-These are all part of aquaculture development.
+Our Regional Coastal Plan does not address aquaculture as a specific activity.
+Instead, it addresses associated activities like occupying the seabed, building structures, and disturbing the seabed, which are an integral part of marine farming.